bringey/SPLoader/CONTRIBUTING.md

 #### Variables/Symbols

-There is no specific convention for variable/symbol names.
-The only convention is that macro constants and constant variables/symbols must be capitalized with underscores (ie `MY_CONSTANT_VARIABLE`).
+Variable/Symbol names should be readable, easily understood and concise. camelCase is preferred.
+Macro constants and constant variables/symbols must be capitalized with underscores (ie `MY_CONSTANT_VARIABLE`).

 #### Whitespace